Niranjan1Praveen/MediScribeSankalp101/README.md

 ---

 ## Summary
+Health Report Summarizer simplifies complex medical documents for clinicians and patients alike.
+From auto-generating digital prescriptions to highlighting key trends in lab results, the platform transforms the healthcare documentation experience through real-time transcription, AI summarization, and structured outputs.

 MediScribe transforms clinical documentation with an **AI-first approach**, combining real-time transcription, structured note extraction via **Gemini API**, and personalized health recommendations into a seamless SaaS platform—empowering clinicians to **reduce administrative overhead**, **improve patient engagement**, and **enhance care quality** in any healthcare setting.

+Built with a vision to reduce clinical burnout and improve accessibility, this tool aligns with the Sankalp 101 Hackathon theme of tech-driven social impact in healthcare.